-LION warrants that its firefighter and emergency responder products meet all applicable NFPA standards in effect at the time of their manufacture and further warrants that such products are free during their useful life from any defect in workmanship or any material defect.
+LION warrants that its firefighter and emergency responder products meet all applicable NFPA standards in effect at the time of their manufacture.
+LION further warrants that such products are free from any defect in workmanship or any material defect for a period of one year from the date of purchase when properly used and cared for.

 Conditions of use are outside the control of LION.
 It is the responsibility of the user to inspect and maintain the products to assure they remain fit for their intended purpose.
-In order to maximize the useful life of these products and maintain the warranty, the products are to be used only by appropriately trained personnel following proper firefighting or emergency response techniques and in accordance with the product's warning, use, inspection, maintenance, care, storage, and retirement instructions.
+In order to maintain the warranty, the products are to be used only by appropriately trained personnel following proper firefighting or emergency response techniques and in accordance with the product's warning, use, inspection, maintenance, care, storage, and retirement instructions.
 Failure to do so will void the warranty.